-Email: reddy.lauren.m@gmail.com

-Lauren Reddy has participated in a variety of research projects related to air transportation, including a NASA-funded project focused on reducing emissions in the commercial airline fleet and an FAA-funded project on developing an Air Connectivity Index.
-While a graduate student, she won an award as part of the ACRP Graduate Research Award Program on Public-Sector Aviation Issues for academic year 2014-2015, preparing research on, "Opinion Surveys to Reduce Uncertainty in Public and Stakeholder Perception of Unmanned Aircraft."
-Lauren currently works at Raytheon in Woburn, Massachusetts as a systems engineer on the Upgraded Early Warning Radar and Qatar Early Warning Radar programs.
+Lauren Reddy S&K Technologies Payload Interface Requirements Engineer Houston, TX Email: reddy.lauren.m@gmail.com Lauren Reddy participated in a variety of research projects related to air transportation while attending graduate school at Purdue University, including a NASA-funded project focused on reducing emissions in the commercial airline fleet and an FAA-funded project on developing an Air Connectivity Index.
+Lauren won an award as part of the ACRP Graduate Research Award Program for academic year 2014-2015, preparing research on, "Opinion Surveys to Reduce Uncertainty in Public and Stakeholder Perception of Unmanned Aircraft."
+She received her Ph.D. in aerospace engineering in 2016.
+Lauren currently works at S&K Technologies, a subcontractor of Boeing, writing requirements for payloads going to the International Space Station.
+Previously she worked at Raytheon in Woburn, Massachusetts as a systems engineer on the Upgraded Early Warning Radar and Qatar Early Warning Radar programs.
 She holds a remote pilot's license and a private pilot's license.

-Stephen Remias

-Perdue University

-Ph.D.
-Candidate

-Lafayette, IN

-Email: sremias@purdue.edu

-Stephen Remias received his BSCE from Michigan State University and an MSCE from Purdue University.
+Stephen Remias Perdue University Ph.D.
+Candidate Lafayette, IN Email: sremias@purdue.edu Stephen Remias received his BSCE from Michigan State University and an MSCE from Purdue University.
 He is currently a doctoral student in the School of Civil Engineering at Purdue.
 Steve has completed several projects in the area of airport security wait time measurements, origin-destination measurement techniques, traffic signal systems, and statewide mobility of traffic.
 He is currently on a USDOT Dwight D. Eisenhower Transportation Fellowship.